codeNovels/affiliate_website_public/README.md

 Comes with:
 - Database of over 90+ credit cards you can insert your affiliate links when a user applies.
 - 20 professional blog posts commissioned specifically for this niche.
-- The source code with the technology stacks below
+- The complete source code with the technology stacks below

 Technology Stacks:
 - Angular 6+